Russia attacks Ukraine as defiant Putin warns US, NATO

 In the capital, Kyiv Mayor Vitaly Klitschko advised residents to stay home unless they are involved in critical work and urged them to prepare go-bags with necessities and documents if they need to evacuate.
 An Associated Press photographer in Mariupol reported hearing explosions and seeing dozens of people with suitcases heading for their cars to leave the city.

+“We are facing a war and horror.
+What could be worse?”
+64-year-old Liudmila Gireyeva said in Kyiv.
+She planned to head to the western city of Lviv and then to try to move to Poland to join her daughter.
+Putin “will be damned by history, and Ukrainians are damning him.”

+The Russian claims about knocking out Ukrainian air defenses and Ukrainian claims to have shot down several Russian aircraft could not immediately be verified.
+The Ukrainian air defense system and air force date back to the Soviet era and are dwarfed by Russia’s massive air power and its inventory of precision weapons.

-The Russian military said it struck Ukrainian air bases and other military assets and had not targeted populated areas.
-The Russian Defense Ministry statement said the military was using precision weapons and claimed that “there is no threat to civilian population.”
+The Russian Defense Ministry said it was not targeting cities, but using precision weapons and claimed that “there is no threat to civilian population.”

 Anton Gerashchenko, an adviser to Ukraine’s interior minister, said on Facebook that the Russian military had launched missile strikes on Ukrainian military command facilities, air bases and military depots in Kyiv, Kharkiv and Dnipro.